vdm4k/http_server/README.md

    }
 ```

-### server with config
+### Server with config

-More complex example can be found in examples/simple_server folder.
+Minimal server with yaml config support.
+Just to show how it can be.
 Can be build with *-DWITH_EXAMPLES=ON*